xuanwang91/2025-ICDM-UGHS/index.md

 ## Program Agenda (TBD)

 ## Program Co-Chairs
-Join us in shaping the future of big data research by sharing your insights and discoveries at the Undergraduate and High School Symposium.
+Join us in shaping the future of data mining research by sharing your insights and discoveries at the Undergraduate and High School Symposium.
 We look forward to receiving your submissions and to an engaging and enriching event at IEEE ICDM 2025 Conference.
 For further information or any questions regarding submissions, please contact the Undergraduate and High School Symposium Co-Chairs, [**Dr. Xuan Wang**](https://xuanwang91.github.io/) and [**Dr. Yanjie Fu**](https://www.yanjiefu.com/) at **TBD**.